 Molten Chocolate Cakes with Coffee Ice Cream

-BUSY ENTERTAINING TIP: I made the batter for the cakes and I made the ice cream a few days before a dinner party.
+BUSY ENTERTAINING TIP: The batter for the cakes and the ice cream for the molten chocolate cakes with coffee ice cream was made a few days before a dinner party.
 All I had to do was bake the cakes an hour before the party.
 By the time I served dessert, the cakes were still warm and gooey on the inside.

 8 tsp plus 1/2 cup Swerve (or erythritol and 1 tsp stevia glycerite)

 Grease 8 3/4-cup soufflé dishes or custard cups.
 Sprinkle inside of each dish with 1 teaspoon Swerve.
 In a medium saucepan, stir chocolate and butter over low heat until smooth.
 Remove from heat.
 Using electric mixer, beat eggs, egg yolks, almond milk and remaining 1/2 cup sweetener in large bowl until thick and pale yellow, about 8 minutes.
 Fold 1/3 of warm chocolate mixture into egg mixture, then fold in remaining chocolate.
 Divide batter among souffle dishes.
 NOTE: This can be made a few days ahead.
 Cover with plastic; chill.
 Bring to room temperature before baking.

 Preheat oven to 400 degrees F. Place soufflé dishes on a baking sheet.
 Bake cakes uncovered until edges are puffed and slightly cracked but center 1 inch of each moves slightly when dishes are shaken gently, about 9 minutes (so still a little underdone in the middle).
 Top each cake with scoop of coffee ice cream and serve immediately.
 Makes 8 servings.